Navigating this page:

 4. Enable Colour Detection

-• Use Coloop’s pipette tool to align its internal color tag boxes with those on your slides.
+• Use Coloop’s pipette tool to align its internal colour tag boxes with those on your slides.

 5. Set Colour Detection Tolerance

-• Coloop uses tolerance levels to determine how closely colors need to match between what appears on-screen and what was uploaded in your slide deck:
+• Coloop uses tolerance levels to determine how closely colours need to match between what appears on-screen and what was uploaded in your slide deck:

 • Choose between low, medium, or high tolerance depending on how precise you want detection to be.